for Okaloosa Schools.

 Because Our Children Deserve Better.

-Myths and Facts About Appointed Supervisor of Schools
+Myths and Facts About Hiring a Superintendent of Schools.

 MYTH: The Okaloosa County Superintendent of Schools can be removed by the School Board